-A free certificate of registration - this provides proof that the still birth has been registered.
-The certificate includes any names that were given to the child, the date of the still birth, the name of the parent or parents signing the register and the registration district in which the still birth occurred.
-A still birth certificate - this is an exact copy of the entry in the register (a statutory fee of £3.50 is required at time of registration).
+A certificate that includes any names that were given to the child, the date of the still birth, the name of the parent or parents signing the register and the registration district in which the still birth occurred.
+A still birth certificate - this is an exact copy of the entry in the register (a statutory fee of £11.00 is required at time of registration).
 A free certificate for burial or cremation - this is the certificate you need to pass to the funeral director arranging the funeral.

 Do I have to pay a fee?

 No. The service is free of charge.
-A statutory fee of £4.00 is required at the time of registration for the full certificate of stillbirth.
+A statutory fee of £11.00 is required for the full certificate of stillbirth.